rubenarslan/formr.org/README.md

 * simple one-shot surveys
 * surveys with eligibility rules (using branch conditions, e.g. `demographics.age > 30`)
 * diary studies (using branch conditions `COUNT(diary.session_id) < 14` -> start diary again the next day -> if finished continue)
 * longitudinal studies using pauses (ie. wait 2 months after last participation).
-The items of wave 2 need not be clear at wave 1!
+The items of wave 2 need not be finalised at wave 1.

 ### Pause
 This simple component allows you to delay the continuation of the run until a certain date, time of day or to wait relative to a date that a user specified (such as her graduation date or the last time he cut his nails).
 See the **OpenCPU + R + Knitr + Markdown** section to find out how to personalise the text shown while waiting.